TeamWondrs/Final-prep-2/README.md

 **Summary of idea:**

 **What Problem or pain point does it solve?**
-- BetterMe gives new and regular gym users a place to record their BMI and display a history log that shows a workout routine Mon-Fri.
-It will also provide its users with motivational quotes to keep them fired up and ready to train.
+- BetterMe gives new and regular gym users a place to record their BMI and display a history log that shows a workout streak Mon-Fri.
+- Provide its users with motivational quotes to keep them fired up and ready to train.

 **Minimum Viable Product (MVP)**

 **Feature Task 1:**
-- Fitness App record the days workout with body weight (BMI POSSIBLY, measurements)
+- Fitness App record the day's workout with body weight (BMI POSSIBLY, measurements)

 **Feature Task 2:**
 - History log that shows all workouts(calendar)